 How to Remove the Clutter When You Cohabitate

 When most people move in together, they already have tons of plates and other dishes, kitchen utensils, silverware, pizza cutters, wine openers, coffee mugs, and not to mention all the extra clutter in other rooms too!
-It seems that when moving in together, combining stuff is the next logical step.
+It seems that when moving in with a partner, combining stuff is the next logical step.